y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau Connection: {Disconnect: () -> ()} | RBXScriptConnection` &mdash; The Connection object.

-Works exactly the same as `#!luau Tome:Connect`, however only connecting to a Signal once, and adding it into the Tome.
+Works exactly the same as [Tome:Connect], however only connecting to a Signal once, and adding it into the Tome.
 Can be a custom-made Signal or an RBXScriptSignal.

 === "Basic Example"
 	```luau linenums="1" hl_lines="3-5"